ingshtrom/stash-creview/README.md

 ## Notes
 - this only supports up to 1000 users per group.
 We could add support for more, but I didn't feel like dealing with paging api's right now.
+- the "-s" and "--sections" parameters are no longer required.